Physician Assistant Program

 Class of 2015:

-Tomorrow begins rotation #8 for this class.
+Rotation #8 is underway for this class.
 This last prescribed rotation before their preceptorship might be an elective, or one of the required ones or it might even be international.
 This marks their last semester as a PA student.
 Their preceptorship can either be an additional elective or where they would like a job offer or already have received one – so many choices.
 Graduation, boards and a job are really on the horizon and are now a reality.
 This class will and have already impacted the lives of many people.

 Class of 2016:

-Class of 2017:Tomorrow, August 17 th, marks the arrival of thirty-six new students to HUPA.
+Class of 2017:Thirty-six new students are welcomed into HUPA.
 We are excited to get to know these new students.
 Many prayers have been offered over them as they and their families make this transition.
 We will have a full first week of getting to know each other as classmates, as faculty and staff and how to be a PA student before classes begin

 Fall Information Session: